51st-Vfw/JAFDTC/doc/Common_Elements.md

 for further details) along with the common **Link** and **Reset** controls [discussed earlier](#common-editor-controls).

-## Importing and Exporting Radio Settings

-TODO

 # What Now?

-Now that you are familiarity with JAFDTC, you should explore the [airframe guides](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#what-now) for the airframes you want to use JAFDTC.
+Now that you are familiar with JAFDTC, you should explore the [airframe guides](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#what-now) for the airframes you want to use JAFDTC.
 These guides build on the common elements outlined here to describe specific capabilities of JAFDTC on a particular airframe.